 Raptors are birds of prey, such as, falcons, eagles, hawks, and owls.
 Raptor species observed frequently nesting with the Mine study area include peregrine falcon, gyrfalcon, and rough-legged hawk.
 Short-eared owls (Asio flammeus), snowy owls, and northern harriers have been observed in the Lac de Gras area (Dominion Diamond 2014).
-The short-eared owl is classified as a species of Special Concern by the federal SARA.
+The peregrine falcon (anatum-tundrius complex) and the short-eared owl are classified as species of Special Concern by the federal SARA.